oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-The `create-weblogic-domain.sh` script installs the Apache web server with the Oracle WebLogic Server Proxy Plugin into the Kubernetes *cluster*  in the same namespace as the *domain*.
+The `create-weblogic-domain.sh` script installs the Apache HTTP Server with the Oracle WebLogic Server Proxy Plugin into the Kubernetes *cluster*  in the same namespace as the *domain*.

-The Apache web server will expose a `NodePort` that allows access to the load balancer from outside of the Kubernetes cluster.
+The Apache HTTP Server will expose a `NodePort` that allows access to the load balancer from outside of the Kubernetes cluster.
 The port is configured by setting `loadBalancerWebPort` in the `create-weblogic-domain-inputs.yaml` file.

 ```